open-contracting-extensions/ocds_project_extension/README.md

     * - Field
       - OCDS schema description
       - Extension guidance
-    * - ``planning/budget``
-      - This section contain information about the budget line, and associated projects, through which this contracting process is funded.
-It draws upon data model of the [Fiscal Data Package](http://fiscal.dataprotocols.org/), and should be used to cross-reference to more detailed information held using a Budget Data Package, or, where no linked Budget Data Package is available, to provide enough information to allow a user to manually or automatically cross-reference with another published source of budget and project information.
     * - ``planning/budget/id``
       - An identifier for the budget line item which provides funds for this contracting process.
 This identifier should be possible to cross-reference against the provided data source.
       - This identifier should be possible to cross-reference against formal budget documents.